 Do Backlinks Effect SEO Rankings?

 We don't, by any means, want to scare you away from backlinking.
-These days backlinking is important to your SEO strategy, but we suggest that you do it strategically and only with websites that:
+These days backlinking is important to your SEO strategy, but we suggest that you do it strategically and only with high-quality websites.

-- Have users that would find the link to your website helpful
+- If the users of the external site would find the link to your website helpful, then that backlink is a high-quality one.

 Search engines are using backlinks to see if you are an authority on certain subjects; therefore, the more backlinks you have on trusted, authoritative websites the more likely the search engines are to rank your site higher in organic search results.
 And, by using backlinks from relevant websites you can positively increase your organic ranking, increase the pages that are indexed organically by search engines, and gain good and relevant referral traffic!